-Also Collateral: Consultation with someone outside a program's treatment team to discuss a client's treatment (gathering information for treatment planning purposes).
+Also Collateral: Consultation with someone outside the treatment team to discuss a client's treatment (gathering information for treatment planning purposes).

 3. Plan Development Services

 Plan Development services are any activities related to development & approval of Client Plans, and/or monitoring a client's progress toward Client Plan goals & objectives.